Relaxation: The Path of Least Resistance

 When you resist, or create unnecessary effort or tension, it restricts your flow of energy.
 A friend of mine who is a body/mind therapist calls this a “non-freedom”.
 “When someone is internally free,” he says, “they move through life easier and with much less tension.
 By free, I mean living with less of the mental tension, worries, uptightness and fears that are common to us all.”

-In running, "non-freedom" assumes many forms which restrict your range of motion.
+In running, “non-freedom” include everything you do in your body that restricts your range of motion.
 You may hold tension in your hips, calves, shoulder blades, or in your breath.
 Injuries are often the result of a restricted range of motion.

 There are about as many ways to be uptight as there are people in this planet.
 Fears and tension keep us from being ourselves and more importantly, from feeling ourselves.
 They keep us from running freely.
 Relaxation creates a sense of freedom in everything, whether it’s running, giving a presentation to a prospective client or handling a child’s tantrum.
 No one can argue with the positive benefits of being deeply relaxed and focused.